WalletWasabi/WasabiDoc/docs/using-wasabi/RestoreElectrum.md

 ## Restoring Wasabi Wallet manually by creating a new wallet file

-Steps:

-1. Create a new text file
+1. Create a new empty text file

-This will be your Electrum Wallet file.
+This will be your Electrum wallet file.

 2. Paste the following code: